caporaso-lab/using-qiime2/book/how-to-guides/get-involved.md

 You can find additional notes about contributing code in the [Contributing Guide](https://github.com/qiime2/.github/blob/main/CONTRIBUTING.md).

-## Create documentation, or something else of use to the community
+## Create and share documentation, or something else that can help other users

 Documentation created by users makes up some of the most highly accessed content on the QIIME 2 Forum.
 For example, as of this writing, 7 of the 10 most view posts on the Forum are documentation products led by users: